-The Physician Payment Sunshine Act final rule was released this past week.
+The Physician Payments Sunshine Act Final Rule was released this past week.
 The final regulations will greatly affect the entire pharmaceutical and medical device industry.
 In general, the Sunshine Act requires applicable manufacturers of drugs, devices, biologicals, or medical supplies to report annually to the Secretary of HHS certain payments or other transfers of value to physicians and teaching hospitals.
 It also requires applicable manufacturers and applicable group purchasing organizations (GPOs) to report certain information regarding the ownership or investment interests held by physicians or the immediate family members of physicians in such entities.

-In the coming days we will be posting in-depth analysis and stories regarding the final regulations.
+In the coming days we will be posting in-depth analyses and stories regarding the final regulations.
 We previously wrote about the impact the regulations will have on the continuing medical education (CME) industry.
-In addition to providing you in-depth analysis of the final regulations we are also providing you a list of the Top 50 aspects of the final rule we think all stakeholders should be aware of.
+In addition to providing you in-depth analysis of the final regulations, we also created a list of the Top 50 aspects of the Final Rule we think all stakeholders should be aware of.
 We have organized our list by topic.
 We will likely supplement this list as the days go by and we dig deeper into the 287 pages of the final rule.

 1.Data collection will begin on August 1, 2013 for applicable manufacturers and applicable GPOs sufficient time to prepare.
 Applicable manufacturers and applicable GPOs will report the data for August through December of 2013 to CMS by March 31, 2014 and CMS will release the data on a public website by September 30, 2014.
 CMS is developing an electronic system to facilitate the reporting process.

 2. “Applicable manufacturers should be able to demonstrate that they made a good faith effort to obtain an NPI for the physician.”
 A good faith effort includes, but is not limited to, specifically requesting an NPI from the physician, checking the NPPES database, and calling the NPPES help desk.”